 - 1. DANGER USE CAUTION.
 This is a circuit board that connects directly to 120vac electrical current, which can be dangerous or even lethal.
 If you are not comfortable working with 120vac, consider asking for assistance in assembling and testing this SSR. - 2.
 This guide outlines one way to assemble the SSR; you may decide on a different way.
 In any event, read these instructions completely through before starting assembly.
-In addition to the circuit board and component parts, you will need the following tools and/or supplies to assemble this SSR: - Wire trimmer/cutter - Soldering iron and solder - Electrical Tape or Shrink tubing (both large and small) - A length of cat5 cable - 4 strings of lights - 2 zip ties (optional) - Heat gun or other heat source (if using shrink tube) - Install the four 120 ohm resistors first.
+In addition to the circuit board and component parts, you will need the following tools and/or supplies to assemble this SSR: - Wire trimmer/cutter - Soldering iron and solder - Electrical Tape or Shrink tubing (both large and small) - A length of cat5 cable - 4 strings of lights - 2 zip ties (optional) - Heat gun or other heat source (if using shrink tube) - 3.
+Install the four 680 ohm resistors first.
+The board is marked 120 for that is the minimum resistor value to use.
 There is no special orientation to the resistors but they should lie flat against the circuit board.
 Solder them into position and clip off the extra leads.
-NOTE: If you are using a SimpleRen32, consider using 240 ohm resistors instead.
-The SimpleRen32 has a limitation of 200ma of total current draw for all its pins, and 240 ohm resistors should reduce the current draw for each of the VO2223A chips so that all 32 channels of the SimpleRen32 can be used simultaneously without overloading the SimpleRen32's PIC.
+NOTE: Resistors with values between 120 and 1000 ohms will work with the DirkCheapSSR.
+The resistor lowers the trigger current for the LED in the VO2223A chip.
+The 680 ohm resistor causes a source current draw of approximately 5ma; using a higher-value resistor will lower the current draw while 120ohms will raise it to the maximum allowed, approximately 10ma.
+Be sure to use a resistor that lowers the current draw enough so that when all the controller's channels are on, the total of all SSRs don't draw more current than the controller's electronics can provide.
+Either 1/8 or 1/4 watt resistors will work fine.